mark-henzi/hello-world/README.md

 A frog jumps in
 The sound of water.

-There is sand in the toilet.
+There is sand on the beach!